enrique-01/eVTOL-Simulation/README.md

 - Average time per flight
 - Average distance traveled per flight
 - Average time charging per charge session
--
+- Total number of faults
 - Total number of passenger miles

-Not Working
-- Total number of faults

 ToDo
 - Unit Tests
 - What to do during fault?
 Currently doing nothing assume this is just something we track.
 Would need to be discussion about what a fault even is what action do we want to take, is it recoverable, different severity levels, etc..
+    -Do nothing for now
+- Maybe improve the fault calulations
+    -lot of small numbers due to probablity/timestep. suspect theres some precision being lost also due to rounding, etc. Maybe we dont care?